This Azure article will discuss how to connect to SQL server from Azure Data Studio. Along with that, we will also discuss a few other topics.

 Below are the prerequisites needed here.

-- You must have an Azure Subscription or Azure Account.
-If you don’t have an Azure Account, nothing to worry you can create a free Azure account now.
+- You must have an Azure subscription or account.
+If you don’t have an Azure account, you needn’t worry- you can create a free Azure account now.

 - You must download and install Azure Data Studio on your PC.

-- Make sure to install SQL server management Studio latest version on your machine.
+- Install SQL Server Management Studio’s latest version on your machine.

 - Launch Azure Data Studio on your PC.

-- Click on the New dropdown –> Then click on the New connection option or, you can click on the Create a connection button.
+- Click on the New dropdown –> Then click on the New Connection option, or click the Create a Connection button.